-To deploy a replica set with enabled access control, see Deploy Replica Set With Keyfile Access Control.
+To deploy a replica set with enabled access control, see Deploy New Replica Set with Access Control.
 If you wish to deploy a replica set from a single MongoDB instance, see Convert a Standalone to a Replica Set.
 For more information on replica set deployments, see the Replication and Replica Set Deployment Architectures documentation.

 Three member replica sets provide enough redundancy to survive most network partitions and other system failures.
 These sets also have sufficient capacity for many distributed read operations.
 Replica sets should always have an odd number of members.
 This ensures that elections will proceed smoothly.
 For more about designing replica sets, see the Replication overview.

 For production deployments, you should maintain as much separation between

 instances on separate machines.
 When using virtual machines for

 instance on a separate host server serviced by redundant power circuits